Getting Started with PDFEncrypt and PDFDecrypt

 Password-Based Decryption

-If you have determined that the PDF is encrypted with a password (or know that fact beforehand), you must provide the correct decryption password via the Password property (for user passwords) or the OwnerPassword configuration setting (for owner passwords) in order to decrypt the document and get access to its contents.
+If you have determined that the PDF is encrypted with a password (or know that fact beforehand), you must provide the correct decryption password using the Password property (for user passwords) or the OwnerPassword configuration setting (for owner passwords) to decrypt the document and gain access to its contents.

 The following code shows how to decrypt a password-encrypted PDF document: